AINGT/AI--N.G.Tired./README.md

 #### Q4
 - **DAO Formation:** Allow the community to take an active role in decision-making via a decentralized governance model.
 - **Long-term Goals Planning:** Set the stage for future utilities and real-world AI applications.

-## The Story Behind AI N.G.T

-AI N.G.T was born from the realization that artificial intelligence and blockchain are not just tools—they are gateways to the future.
-This project takes inspiration from pioneers like Mo Gawdat, who transitioned from major tech roles at Google and OpenAI to becoming an advocate for AI-driven change.
-In one interview, Mo shared: "AI is a mirror to humanity—it reflects back what we teach it, both the light and the dark.
-With AI N.G.T, we aim to embrace the light: creating a token that inspires innovation, collaboration, and the courage to challenge outdated norms.

 ## Tranches and RBR
 ### First Tranche: